Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-about.en.md

 * The adoption and roll back changes to TFVC
 * CodeReview
 * Set up the server builds and automatic deployment of web applications
-* Using Git in TFS
+* Using Git in Azure DevOps

 ## Acidaemia learning outcomes